rfindler/lindenmayer/simple/README.md

                       (B -> A))
 ```

-It is a little bit simpler to make every rule come with weights (but
-not necessary).

 Adjusting `lindenmayer-system` has two parts: first change the
 checking done in `no-duplicates` so that it allows duplicates (when
 there are weights specified) and collects rules that have the same